Charles I of England: Execution

 The executioner was masked and disguised, and there is debate over his identity.
-The commissioners approached Richard Brandon, the common hangman of London, but he refused, at least at first, despite being offered £200.
+The commissioners approached Richard Brandon, the common hangman of London, but he refused, at least at first, despite being offered £200—a considerably large sum for the time.
 It is possible he relented and undertook the commission after being threatened with death, but others have been named as potential candidates, including George Joyce, William Hulet and Hugh Peters.
-The clean strike, confirmed by an examination of the king's body at Windsor in 1813, suggests that the execution was carried out by an experienced headsman.
+The clean strike, confirmed by an examination of the King's body at Windsor in 1813, suggests that the execution was carried out by an experienced headsman.

 It was common practice for the severed head of a traitor to be held up and exhibited to the crowd with the words "Behold the head of a traitor!"
 Charles's head was exhibited, but those words were not used, possibly because the executioner did not want his voice recognised.
-On the day after the execution, the king's head was sewn back onto his body, which was then embalmed and placed in a lead coffin.
+On the day after the execution, the King's head was sewn back onto his body, which was then embalmed and placed in a lead coffin.

 The commission refused to allow Charles's burial at Westminster Abbey, so his body was conveyed to Windsor on the night of 7 February.
-He was buried in private on 9 February 1649 in the Henry VIII vault in the chapel's quire, alongside the coffins of Henry VIII and Henry's third wife, Jane Seymour, in St George's Chapel, Windsor Castle.
-The king's son, Charles II, later planned for an elaborate royal mausoleum to be erected in Hyde Park, London, but it was never built.
+He was buried in private on 9 February 1649 in the chapel's quire, alongside the coffins of Henry VIII and Henry's third wife, Jane Seymour, in St George's Chapel, Windsor Castle.
+The King's son, Charles II, later planned for an elaborate royal mausoleum to be erected in Hyde Park, London, but it was never built.